-We were so excited to introduce our Infused Oil Collection yesterday and I just wanted to spend a few minutes discussing the differences between an infused oil and essential oil before we release our next infusion, Frankincense Resin Infused Oil.
+We were so excited about our Infused Oil Collection I just wanted to spend a few minutes discussing the differences between an infused oil and essential oil.

 Essential oils are extracted, making these oils more potent, concentrated, and expensive.
 "During distillation the plant material is placed upon a grid inside a still.
 Once inside, the still is sealed, and, depending upon the above methods, steam or water/steam slowly breaks through the plant material to remove its volatile constituents.
 These volatile constituents rise upward through a connecting pipe that leads them into a condenser.
 The condenser cools the rising vapor back into liquid form.
 The liquid is then collected in a vehicle below the condenser.
 Since water and essential oil do not mix, the essential oil will be found on the surface of the water where it is siphoned off."*